xxhyxayxx/musicVis_naka/README.md

 ##The folder structure

-* report (The midterm reports are in this directory.)
+* final_report (The reports for final submission are in this directory.)
-  * q1
-      * Section1 Overview of your project.pdf
-  * q2
-      * Section2 Outline your project.pdf
-      * figure1.jpg
-      * figure2.jpg
-      * figure3.png
-      * figure4.png
-  * q3
-      * Section3 Time planning.pdf
+  * report1.pdf
+      * Report 1 List the modifications and extension that you have made to the template (400 words)
-      * figure5.png
+  * report2.pdf
+      * Report 2 Describe how effective your plan was in completing your project (250 words)
-      * figure6.png
+  * report3.pdf
+      * Report 3 Evaluate the process of completing the project and how effective the final product is.
+(250 words)
-  * q4
+  * external_sources_list.pdf
-      * Section4 List any external sources.pdf
+      * List any external sources that you have actively utilised in your project.
+  * project_log.pdf
+    * Bundle together my progress logs.

 * src (The project source code is in this directory.)